Code-Institute-Submissions/Code-Institute-Project-One/planning/planning.md

 ### Navigation Design

-* Navigation bar at top, burger navigation for mobile
+* Mobile navigation at bottom with burger icon
-* Use icons to aid where necessary
+* Navigation bar at top for desktop
 * Navigation arranged in order of importance to business objectives

 ### Interface design